-The Township conducted a number of promotional activities to generate awareness of the Master Plan study and opportunities to participate, including invitations to participate in the group survey, and website and social media postings to the community at large about the study and opportunities to contribute.
+The Township conducted a number of promotional activities to generate awareness of the Master Plan study and opportunities to participate, including invitations to complete the group survey, and website and social media postings to the community at large.
 At the outset of the project, the Township reached out to 25 relevant groups/service providers to announce the study and encourage their participation in the Plan's preparation through the various means available.

 Appendix D contains a list of organizations that were invited to participate in consultation activities, and indicates those that engaged.
+The detailed results of the consultation program were submitted to the Township in a separate report.

-Figure 3-4: Glengarry, Nor'Westers Museum and Loyalist Museum Exhibit
+Figure 3-1: Glengarry, Nor'Westers and Loyalist Museum Exhibit